mec-nyan/kana-app/README.md

 Making the app responsive is last on the list, but at least I'll provide a usable version for desktop computers and tablets (someday).

+> [!IMPORTANt]
+> **WIP**: This app _including this README_ is a work in progress!
+> Expect a lot of breaking changes (and a lot of changes in general).
+> I'll try to keep a stable version deployed on Github pages.
+> See the list of versions and releases for more info.

+# Contributing

+WIP

+# Technologies

+WIP

+# Installing

+WIP

+# License

+**GPL-3.0** This app is free and open source software.